-The Group has a defined set of core values referred to as SPIRIT: simplicity, passion, innovation, reliability, and integrity.
+The Group has a defined set of core values.
 Our commitment to upholding the Group's values is an enduring part of our culture.
 The Group maintains an absolute commitment to ensuring its people always act in a manner that is consistent with all relevant laws, rules and regulations governing the workplace.
 Together these are designed to guide the way the Group does business and also the way people treat each other in the workplace.
 We believe that living these values every day delivers a more productive and effective workplace which assists us to recruit the level of talent we continually strive to bring into the Group.